orion-project/rezonator2/help/glossary.rst

 Propagation Direction
 ---------------------

-reZonator supposes a beam propagating from left to right in the schema.
+|rezonator| supposes a beam propagating from left to right in the schema.
 For :ref:`single-pass <schema_kind_sp>` schema, it is as if a light source would be located just before the leftmost element of the schema and is directed to the right side.

     .. image:: img/propagation_sp.png